pdekim/hypahub-react/README.md

-# hypahub-react-project
+# react-project

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-### 'npm install'
+### `npm install`

-Please make sure to yarn install to download necessary packages and dependencies.
+Please make sure to npm install to download necessary packages and dependencies.

 ## Available Scripts